brandur/sorg/content/drafts/postgres-connections.md

 title: How to Manage Connections Efficiently in Postgres, or Any Database
 published_at: 2018-09-25T16:12:19Z
 location: San Francisco
-hook: TODO
+hook: Hitting the limit for maximum allowed connections is a common operational problem in Postgres.
+Here we look at a few techniques for managing connections and making efficient use of those that are available.
 ---

 You start building your new project.
 You've heard good things about Postgres, so you choose it as your database.
-As advertised, it proves to be a very satisfying tool and your progress is good.
-You put your first version of the project into production and just like you'd hoped, things go smoothly as it also turns out to be well-suited for production use.
+As advertised, it proves to be a satisfying tool and progress is good.
+You put your project into production for the first time and like you'd hoped, things go smoothly as Postgres turns out to be well-suited for production use as well.

-The first few months go great and your traffic continues to ramp up when suddenly a deluge of failures appears.
-You dig into the cause and see that your application is failing to open connections to its database.
-You check your logs and find this littered throughout:
+The first few months go well and traffic continues to ramp up, when suddenly a big spike of failures appears.
+You dig into the cause and see that your application is failing to open database connections.
+You find this chilling artifact littered throughout your logs:

 ```
 FATAL: remaining connection slots are reserved for